-1-3 credits, Fall/Winter/Spring

-Training in theatre production through

-intensive study and rehearsal of scenes

-and plays for public performances.

-Required: Instructor consent and

-successful audition.
-Can be repeated for

-up to 6 credits.
+1-3 credits, Fall/Winter/Spring Training in theatre production through intensive study and rehearsal of scenes and plays for public performance.
+Required: Instructor consent and successful audition.
+Can be repeated for up to 6 credits.
+Requires: Successful audition and instructor consent.